Fractured clavicle in the newborn

 A chest x-ray will show whether or not there is a broken bone.

-Generally, there is no treatment other than lifting the child gently to prevent discomfort.
-Occasionally, the arm on the affected side may be immobilized, most often by simply pinning the sleeve to the clothes.
+In general, there is no treatment other than lifting the child gently to prevent discomfort.
+If needed, the arm on the affected side may be kept still by simply pinning the sleeve to the clothes.

 Full recovery occurs without treatment.